BenWiederhake/cron-letsencrypt-nat/README.md

 - Obviously, be careful about permissions, especially with the folders and the git repository.
 No security can help if instead of a private secret private git repo you use a public github repo.
 - If you insist on running this as root, you would run `acme-tiny.py` as root, which [they don't recommend](https://github.com/diafygi/acme-tiny#permissions).
 - Theoretically `acme-tiny.py` [could](https://github.com/diafygi/acme-tiny#permissions) read your `domain.key`, but it [doesn't](https://github.com/diafygi/acme-tiny/blob/master/acme_tiny.py).
 - Because `renew.sh` waits for a random amount of time, an attacker would have a hard time predicting when exactly to look at your port 80.
 And even if they correctly time it, the presence of an empty `index.html` file effectively disables listings.
-And even if the attacker guesses that correctly, they can merely prove that you're currently trying to verify yourself to Let's Encrypt, which is the whole point of this endeavor.
 - `python3 -m http.server` is reasonably mature and well-maintained, and although it ["only implements basic security checks"](https://docs.python.org/3/library/http.server.html) like disallowing path traversal, there is not much more to get anyway.

 ## TODOs